 Atlanta Ultrasound Degree Programs

-- Grady Health System Professional Schools, located about a mile from downtown Atlanta, is a group of affiliated schools and medical centers that offers an advanced-level certificate program in ultrasound, also called diagnostic medical sonography (DMS).
+- Grady Health System Professional Schools, located directly in Atlanta, is a group of affiliated schools and medical centers that offers an advanced-level certificate program in ultrasound, also called diagnostic medical sonography (DMS).

 Comparison of Schools